BLavery/STM32F407VG-Micropython/README.md

 Save.
 Reset board.
 Lo, a led blinks.

-To get serial communication, we still use the USB connection.
+Our same uart adapter gives us a serial connection as well.
 Run a serial terminal utility.
 (I use gtkterm).
 On linux my port name is /dev/ttyACM0 or similar.
 I'm sure you Win or Mac folk can work out your equivalent.

 A crtl-C and ctrl-D get you in and out of the REPL prompt of micropython.